Summary: Gossips sour Ben’s mood when he returns from a business trip; and he only wants to hear an explanation direct from the guilty party.

 Not daring to look away from his father, “No sir.”

 “You should retire to your room.”
-Uncrossing his arms to place his hands on his hips, “We’ll continue this discussion in the morning.”
+Ben uncrossed his arms and moved his hands to his hips, “We’ll continue this discussion in the morning.”

-Unsure whether he should be relieved at not enduring an inquisition from his father, Adam marked the page in his book before heading for the stairs.
+Unsure whether he should be relieved at not having to endure any more of his father’s inquisition and wrath, Adam marked the page in his book before heading for the stairs.